 Yes, deer have their home range where they walk, eat, and stay during the daytime.
 They usually travel the same area within 100 yards of their bedding area.

 Hunting deer can be fun if you know how to pull the job properly.
 Although deer have a very sharp sense of smell, they are also easier to crack if you have the right setup and proper knowledge.
-You must know what to wear when deer hunting if you’re planning on not getting spotted for the apparel.
+You must know what to wear when deer hunting if you’re planning not to get spotted for the apparel.